osmfoundation/donation-drive/_posts/2014-11-01-why-you-should-contribute.md

   banners on services for 12 months?
 Not on the main page, of course...)

+* Donate time?
+Some of your employees might jump at the chance to be more involved with OSM, so why not give them a "20% time" to [join a Working Group][2] or contribute time to a project which helps OSM?

 * [Donate money][3] to the hardware funding drive.
 Any contribution will help and is gratefully received.